 Debt consolidation is the process of combining your debts into one single debt.
+Some people may consolidate their loans into an existing personal loan or credit card balance, but the best way is to consolidate it into your home loan.
 You transfer the outstanding balances of debts with higher interest rates from different lenders into the total balance of your mortgage repayment.
 Rather than paying off different loans separately, you can consolidate them into one monthly repayment.

 You can consolidate the following debts into your home loan: